Table of Contents

 Why are anti-inflammatory foods so important?

 Now more than ever, our society is plagued by a wide variety of chronic inflammation and chronic diseases.
 More than 70 percent of Americans are overweight or obese (Scientific Report of the 2020 Dietary Guidelines Advisory Committee, 2020).
-And while it may not be accepted by mainstream society, your health and wellness is very much influenced by your diet.
-Scientific research and clinical experience has shown that dietary modifications and administration of nutrients and other natural substances are effective for both preventing and treating a wide range of symptoms and illnesses.
+And while it may not be accepted by mainstream society, your health and wellness are very much influenced by your diet.
+Scientific research and clinical experience have shown that dietary modifications and administration of nutrients and other natural substances effectively prevent and treat a wide range of symptoms and illnesses.

 Over 70 percent of Americans are overweight or obese.